gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Updated to Groovy 2.3.2

 Gradle now uses Groovy 2.3.2 to compile and run build scripts and plugins.
+Gradle 1.12 (the last release in the Gradle 1.x stream) used Groovy 1.8.6.
+This means that build scripts, and plugins/tasks implemented in Groovy can now use the latest Groovy features.

+For information on what's new in Groovy, please check the [Groovy project site](http://groovy.codehaus.org).

 ### Support for Java 8